 AACOMAS is the centralized application service for the US colleges of osteopathic medicine.
 It’s the primary application method for students who want to study osteopathy.
 If you are exclusively applying to osteopathic programs, you only need to submit one set of application materials through AACOMAS.

 TMDSAS is the primary application service for most medical schools located in Texas, including dental and veterinary schools.
-The state of Texas has its own centralized medical school application service because they generally only accept about 10% of out-of-state applicants.
-Texas has 15 medical schools, and 13 of those use TMDSAS.
-If you are exclusively applying to those 13 programs, you only need to submit one set of application materials through TMDSAS.
+The state of Texas has its own centralized medical school application service because it generally only accepts about 10% of out-of-state applicants.
+Texas has 16 medical schools, and 14 of those use TMDSAS.
+If you are exclusively applying to those 14 programs, you only need to submit one set of application materials through TMDSAS.

 If you are planning to apply to programs inside and outside of Texas or are considering applying to both allopathic and osteopathic programs, you will need to use more than one application service.
 While AMCAS, AACOMAS, and TMDSAS all have similar application requirements, there are subtle differences that you must be aware of.